 Students are nominated by their Director of Graduate Studies and are accepted on a first-come, first-serve basis, so their knowledge levels and backgrounds may vary significantly.
 Because of this, it is often advisable to have two tracks running in parallel.
 For example, a format which has worked well is two lecturers who give related courses, one at the beginning level and one at a more advanced level.
-Each course meets once a day in the morning, there is a break for lunch, and then TAs run problem sessions and/or help the students on projects.
+Each course meets once a day in the morning, there is a break for lunch, and then teaching assistants run problem sessions and/or help the students on projects.
 This is only a skeleton outline; there are many variations that have worked well.

 MSRI strongly favors schools that are taught by 1 or 2 lecturers, assisted by 1 or 2 teaching assistants.
 We have learned that staying away from “conference” type schools is best for our students.
 The budget for each school allows for this model.
 It does not allow for several speakers.
 The sessions with the teaching assistants are an important part of the students' experience, and should be planned carefully by the lecturers.
 It is not appropriate for them to take the form of additional lectures.

-Proposals must be submitted by October of year n-1.
-All proposals will be considered by the Institute’s Scientific Advisory Committee.A proposal should contain:
+Proposals must be submitted by March 1st, October 1st or December 1st.
+All proposals will be considered by the Institute’s Scientific Advisory Committee.

 Click HERE to download a sample proposalA proposal should contain:

 A list of organizers, lecturers and teaching assistants, including affiliations

 In our experience, when there are female mathematicians within the group of lecturers and teaching assistants, it generates a diverse group of participants.
 This phenomenon is consistent with a large study conducted a few years ago by the American Mathematical Society.
 MSRI is dedicated to the training of the next generation of researchers and to fulfill this mission it is important that our summer schools be inclusive of women and minorities.
 For this reason, we expect that at least one lecturer and one teaching assistant be female or member of an underrepresented group.